y508926/block-sdk-preview/doc/040-Parameters.md

 }
 ```

-And provide a message in a JSON file as follows: (TODO: What filename/ location for the JSON - see PAB-520)
+And provide a message in a JSON file named **messages.json** as follows:

 ```JSON
 {